ARM-software/SDS-Framework/documentation/theory.md

 1. **Increasing the priority of critical threads**.
 2. **Reducing the threshold setting**, which shortens the duration of each transfer but increases the frequency of transfers.

-> **Note:** Thresholds operate based on discrete record sizes.
-A threshold is only triggered when a write or read operation
+!!!
+Note
-> surpasses (for write) or falls below (for read) the set limit.
+    - Thresholds operate based on discrete record sizes.
+A threshold is only triggered when a write or read operation surpasses (for write) or falls below (for read) the set limit.
-> When handling large records, breaking them into smaller chunks may be necessary to optimize system performance.
+    - When handling large records, breaking them into smaller chunks may be necessary to optimize system performance.

 ### Additional Settings Affecting I/O Bandwidth